drivendataorg/overhead-geopose-challenge/Write-up 1/README.md

 - lib: local package to help the model training

-- log: directory to trained model weights and logs, we have put our final trained model weights here.

 - module: implementation of the final model

 - scripts: many bash scripts for reproduction